davecurryco/mystic-spheres/HuntForTheBlackDawn.md

 The local Quetalpa tribesmen who destroyed the stockade keep an intermittent watch on the river from the vantage of the bluff.
 During the day, there is a 50% chance that 1d6 **tribal warriors** will be on the site.
 If the watchers spy intruders, they will attempt to keep them under observation without being observed themselves.
 Thier superior woodcraft gives them advantage on Dexterity(Stealth) checks made while in natural cover.
 If the adventurers camp in the area after slaying any of the watchers, they will be attacked at night by a raiding party of 20 **tribal warriors** led by two **berserkers** and a **chieftain**.
 The tribesmen will not enter into the swamp itself for any reason.

+Soon after taking one of the channels into the swamp, the adventurers will see a small creature swimming toward their craft.
+As it draws near, they will see that it is a **raccoon** (same stats as a giant rat).
+If it gets close enough, the raccoon will attempt to clamber aboard.
+The creature is rabid and might infect someone it bites.

 ### B) Hippo Wallows

 During the day, 4d6 hippopotamus lie half-submerged along the banks of the channel in these spots.
 At least one is always an alpha bull, which will very likely attack any craft the size of a launch or smaller.